daveeS987/201-reading-notes/class-02.md

 ### Terms to know

 - structural markup - the element that you can use to describe bot headings and paragraphs
-- semantic markup - provides extra info such as where emphasis is placed in a sentence, that something is a quotation, the meaning of acryonyms, etc
+- semantic markup - provides extra info such as where emphasis is placed in a sentence, that something is a quotation, the meaning of acryonyms, etc. They are not intended to affect the structure of your webpage.

 ```
 <h1> headings